hsnzync/monster-shooter-game/README.md

 ## Getting Started

 ### Motivation
-This project started as a school project that didn't feel "finished".
+This project started as a school project that didn't felt "finished".
 For that reason, the game was further developed so that it was playable and challenging for the player.

 The game has been expanded with a start screen, introduction screen and the main game.
 This makes it feel like a full-fledged game.